VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Through the life of a program, the [VUEngine](/documentation/api/class-v-u-engine/) instance will enter different [GameStates](/documentation/api/class-game-state/), each representing a screen that is presented to the user for him to interact with.

 [StateMachines](/documentation/api/class-state-machine/) can be used by other classes, they are not exclusive to the [VUEngine](/documentation/api/class-v-u-engine/) class.
-[Actors](/documentation/api/class-actor/), which are used to implement enemies, vehicles, etc., can use [StateMachines](/documentation/api/class-state-machine/) to define the logic that drives their mutator with custom states that inherit from the generic [State](/documentation/api/class-state/) class.
+[Actors](/documentation/api/class-actor/), which are used to implement enemies, vehicles, etc., can use [StateMachines](/documentation/api/class-state-machine/) to define the logic that drives their behavior with custom states that inherit from the generic [State](/documentation/api/class-state/) class.

 ## Components